AUX-441/RDP_Connection/SECURITY.md

 If you discover a security vulnerability, please follow these steps:

 Report Privately:
-Send a detailed report to our security email: security@example.com (replace with your real contact).
-Include steps to reproduce, impact, and any suggested fixes if possible.
+Send a detailed report to our security email: mahangolam55@Gmail.com Include steps to reproduce, impact, and any suggested fixes if possible.

 Response Time: